If you are like most people going on Medicare for the first time, you will probably have the same question.

 How Are Rates Calculated?

 One of the most important things you can do when buying a Medicare Supplement is to compare the cost and coverage from several different plans.

-When generating a quote, your age and where you live determine the cost of your plan.
+When generating a quote, your age and where you live will determine the cost of your plan.

-To pull the most accurate quote, I ask for someones:
+To pull the most accurate quote, we ask for:

 - zip code

 - if you are a smoker

 - if you are married